 I don’t know who manages to keep their crayons in the original boxes–the darn things just end up jumbled in a box.
 Or is that just at my house?
+It’s time to round up those crayons!

 We found this crayon caddy idea somewhere a few years back and blogged about it on the old St. Louis Motherhood blog.
 The old blog company, who, like Voldemort, shall remain unnamed, changed formats a few times and screwed up my slideshow.